Register NOW for 2023 New Skater Camp!

 Physical activity, and sports in particular, can positively affect aspects of personal development among young people, such as self-esteem, goal-setting, and leadership.

-Junior roller derby takes the focus off appearance and teaches girls to embrace their bodies abilities, not what they look like but what they can do.
+Junior roller derby takes the focus off appearance and teaches skaters to embrace their bodies abilities, not what they look like but what they can do.
 The added bonus is improved body images they form over time.

 It’s no coincidence that participating in organized team sports is linked to higher academic achievement in school.
-Sports require memorization, repetition, and learning, along with determination, grit, and goal-setting all of which help many girls perform better in the classroom and within their social circles.
+Sports require memorization, repetition, and learning, along with determination, grit, and goal-setting all of which help many skaters perform better in the classroom and within their social circles.

-Through teaching girls the rules and techniques of junior roller derby, they learn to value themselves and each other, build trust and rely on their teammates to achieve a common goal, effectively communicate to solve problems, and put the collective needs before individual wants.
+Through teaching skaters the rules and techniques of junior roller derby, they learn to value themselves and each other, build trust and rely on their teammates to achieve a common goal, effectively communicate to solve problems, and put the collective needs before individual wants.

 Learning to work with others through team sports significantly benefits girls in their school and home environments as well as in their future careers.